What to see in Luoping: Ocean of flowers of Yunnan

 How to go to Luoping?

-The plan was to spend the night in a nearby village in Jinji (金鸡).
-The taxi to Jinji cost us 50 Rmb.
-Almost the same as the one way trip from Kunming by bus (70 Rmb), and that was only 15min away.
-That’s what it takes to get there at night.
+The city of Luoping itself isn’t particularly special, so from the very beginning, we had planned to leave it right away.
+Our plan was to spend the night in a nearby village, specifically in Jinji (金鸡).
+The taxi to Jinji cost us 50 RMB, almost the same as our bus ticket from Kunming (70 RMB), even though it was just a 15-minute ride.
+That’s what happens when you arrive at night.

 We went a couple of laps up and down what looked like the main street (or the only street).
 Asking the few people we came across at the end, we found a fairly new and clean family hotel.
-We were haggling for a while and ended up agreeing to pay just half the price we were originally asked for (35 Rmb each).
+We were haggling for a while and ended up agreeing to pay just half the price we were originally asked for 35 Rmb each (5 euros).

 What to see in Luoping?